 Below is a Q&A with the founder of Cape Clasp, Patrick Clarke.

-Tell us how Cape Clasp started.
+Q: Tell us how Cape Clasp started.
 What was the initial inspiration?

 Five years ago, I created a bracelet shaped like Cape Cod to hide in geocaches around my home in Woods Hole, Mass.
 I shared these adventures on social media and quickly began to receive inquiries from my followers about purchasing the bracelets.

 Since the very beginning, we have partnered with a different marine life organization on each design and donate 15 percent of our profits to support their cause.

-When first launching the brand what where some of the struggles you faced and how did you overcome them?
+Q: When first launching the brand what where some of the struggles you faced and how did you overcome them?

 The biggest setback we dealt with early on was from overseas manufacturers ripping off our products.
 I have to admit, the first time I saw one of these fakes, my gut dropped.

 I truly believe you will never win with someone else’s idea, and you will never lose chasing what you love to do.
 More and more, we see our own fans calling out the fakes and coming to our defense – that is really cool to see.

-Cape Clasp has several nonprofit partners that you give back to.
+Q: Cape Clasp has several nonprofit partners that you give back to.
 What are some of the marine life issues that these partners are working to combat?